MeshachDev/Smart-Room-Automation-System-Using-Cisco-Packet-Tracer/README.md

 ## Project Overview
 This project demonstrates a Room Automation System built using Cisco Packet Tracer IoT devices.
-The system integrates multiple smart devices such as a Motion Detector, Home Gateway, Light, Fan, Tablet PC, Temperature Monitor, and Heating Element.
+The system integrates multiple smart devices such as a Motion Detector, Home Gateway, Light, Fan, Tablet PC and Temperature Monitor.
 The goal is to automate room functions like lighting, temperature regulation, and fan control to create a smart and energy-efficient environment.

 ## Objectives
 - Automate lighting based on motion detection.
-- Regulate temperature using a Temperature Monitor and Heating Element.
+- Regulate temperature using a Temperature Monitor and Fan.
 - Control devices remotely via a Tablet PC connected to the Home Gateway.
 - Provide a scalable and user-friendly IoT setup for smart homes.